feryx92/DH_Text-processing/README.md

 # DH_Text-processing
-Text processing with Python in Digital Humanities
+This repository contains a number of methods for text processing with Python in Digital Humanities